-The winegrowing region Rosalia is located on the eastern slopes of the Rosaliengebirge – the Rosalia Range – which runs along the border between the states of Niederösterreich and Burgenland.
-There a Pannonian climate and sandy soils offer the perfect conditions for cultivating Blaufränkisch and Zweigelt, the two most prominent grape varieties of the region.
+The winegrowing region Rosalia is situated on the eastern slope of the Rosalia Range, which extends along the border between Niederösterreich and Burgenland.
+A Pannonian climate and sandy soils offer perfect conditions for growing Blaufränkisch and Zweigelt, the region’s two most prominent grape varieties.

 Region & Wine